animetosho/ParPar/fast-gf-multiplication.md

 CRC
 ---

 Both x86 and ARM CPUs may provide dedicated CRC32 instructions.
 These can be used to perform modular reduction for w=32 for their respective generator polynomial, which can be useful if a *Carry-less Multiplication* technique is being used.
+Note that CRC32 is bit-reversed, so you may need to do additional reversal, if bit order is important.
 I have not looked into this technique as I haven’t investigated w=32.

 Dedicated Instruction
 ---------------------